tatabbyi/Palmer-Flexion-Tool/README.md

 ## Future Goals

-The future of this project will be a fully fleshed out application that is availble to the average individual.
+The future of this project would be to develop a mobile app.
+I originally wanted INSTRUCT to be a mobile app but that ended up not being what I wanted to learn at the time.
+I will most likely be using React Native framework for this mobile app.
+The timeline for starting this will be October 2025.

 ---